19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/Aura.md

 # Aura

-An aura is the most commonly used spell area of effect.
-A $radius$ sphere area is denoted.
+An aura denotes a $radius$ sphere area.

 See [Auras]({AOE}%20Area%20of%20Effect.md#Auras).